awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-instances-java.rst

 Running this code will launch a new Spot Instance Request.
 There are other options you can use to configure your Spot Requests.
-To learn more, please visit :doc:`tutorial-spot-adv-java` or the :java-api:`RequestSpotInstances <services/ec2/model/RequestSpotInstancesRequest>` class in the
+To learn more, please visit :doc:`tutorial-spot-adv-java` or the :aws-java-class:`RequestSpotInstances <services/ec2/model/RequestSpotInstancesRequest>` class in the
 |sdk-java-ref|.

 .. note:: You will be charged for any Spot Instances that are actually launched, so make sure that